Alexs23crypto/simulator_nsgaiii/README.md

-# 🏙️ Shelter Optimization Simulator using NSGA-III
+# 🏙️ Scenario-adaptive multi-objective optimization for post-earthquake shelter planning in Lima, Peru

 This project implements a multi-objective optimization model based on the NSGA-III algorithm to support decision-making in the selection of optimal emergency shelters.